Hank Williams Jr.: Career

-A change in appearance and musical direction
+Career changes

-Although Williams' recordings earned him numerous country hits throughout the 1960s and early 1970s with his role as a "Hank Williams impersonator", he became disillusioned and severed ties with his mother.
+Although Williams's recordings earned him numerous country hits throughout the 1960s and early 1970s, he became disillusioned with the feeling he was living in his father's shadow and subsequently severed ties with his mother.

 By the mid-1970s Williams began to pursue a musical direction that would eventually make him a superstar.
 While recording a series of moderately successful songs, Williams began a pattern of heavy drug and alcohol abuse.
 Upon moving to Alabama, in an attempt to refocus both his creative energy and his troubled personal life, Williams began playing music with Southern rock and Outlaw country musicians including Waylon Jennings, Toy Caldwell, and Charlie Daniels.
 Hank Williams Jr. and Friends (1975), often considered his watershed album, was the product of these then-groundbreaking collaborations.

-On August 8, 1975, Williams was nearly killed while mountain climbing in southwestern Montana.
+On August 8, 1975, Williams was seriously injured while mountain climbing in southwestern Montana.
 While climbing Ajax Peak on the continental divide (Idaho border) west of Jackson, the snow beneath Williams collapsed and he fell almost 500 ft onto rock, causing multiple severe skull and facial fractures.
 Williams spent two years recovering, re-learning how to talk and sing, and undergoing 17 surgeries to repair his skull and reconstruct his face.
 The accident was chronicled in the semi-autobiographical, made-for-television film Living Proof: The Hank Williams Jr. Story.
 To hide his scars and disfigurement from the accident, Williams grew a beard and began wearing sunglasses and a cowboy hat.
-The beard, hat, and sunglasses have since become Williams' signature look.

-In 1977, Williams recorded and released One Night Stands and The New South, and worked closely with his old friend Waylon Jennings on the song "Once and For All".
+In 1977, Williams recorded and released the albums One Night Stands and The New South, and worked closely with his old friend Waylon Jennings on the song "Once and For All".
 In 1980, he appeared on the PBS show Austin City Limits during Season 5, along with the Shake Russell-Dana Cooper Band.